HaftIsntHere/jsu-bot/README.md

 ## 7. Contact Us

-If you have any questions about this Privacy Policy, please contact us through our Discord server or at [Your Contact Information].
+If you have any questions about this Privacy Policy, please contact us through our Discord server or at HafTheDev@gmail.com.

 Thank you for using our bot!